Nayarit: a magical natural and cultural destination.

 Towards the northeast and southeast, Nayarit turns into mountains and forests with oak, pine and evergreen oak trees.
-It is there where most of our indigenous brothers live: Coras, Huicholes, Tepehuanos and Mexicaneros.
+It is there where most of our indigenous brothers live: Coras, Huicholes, Tepehuanos, and Mexicaneros.

-It is a magical and religious world that year after year carries out its ritual cycle of celebrations, initiating in January with the “change of the rod”.
+It is a magical and religious world that year after year carries out its ritual cycle of celebrations, initiated in January with the “change of the rod”.
 This is nothing else than the renovation of their traditional government, the major authority of the indigenous tribes.
-We are obliged to respect it and to work together in union in order to find solutions to their problems and to promote their growth and development.
+We are obliged to respect it and to work together in unison in order to find solutions to their problems and to promote their growth and development.

 Finally, we have the southern region of the state, which for some people is the most nostalgic part of all of Nayarit, thanks to the abundant archaeological and historical vestiges found in this territory.
-There you will be able to discover a huge amount of historical monuments, old sugar plantations, blue lagoons, haciendas made out of adobe, mines, craftsmen, legends and an unequalled hospitality, as is the case in Ixtlan del Rio, Amatlan de Cañas, Xala, Ahuacatlan, Santa Maria de Oro and San Pedro Lagunillas, almost all of which have a toponymy of Nahuatl origin.
+There you will be able to discover a huge amount of historical monuments, old sugar plantations, blue lagoons, haciendas made out of adobe, mines, craftsmen, legends and unequalled hospitality, as is the case in Ixtlan del Rio, Amatlan de Cañas, Xala, Ahuacatlan, Santa Maria de Oro and San Pedro Lagunillas, almost all of which have toponymy of Nahuatl origin.
 The calm character of its people invites us to have a constant reflection of what we have been, what we are and what we want to be.

 Thus is Nayarit.
 How beautiful is our state!

-We hope that this guide which we have put together for the people from Nayarit, from Mexico and for the whole world, may be a source of information, provoking in us the appreciation of what we ourselves have and to spark an interest in those who wish to get to know and to enjoy the Nayarit that belongs to all.
+We hope that this guide which we have put together for the people from Nayarit, from Mexico and for the whole world, maybe a source of information, provoking in us the appreciation of what we ourselves have and to spark an interest in those who wish to get to know and to enjoy the Nayarit that belongs to all.